Monarch Montessori Dual Immersion Program

 AKA Dual Language Pathway (optional)

-All families with children over age 3 have a choice between Monarch’s English programming (taught entirely in English), or Monarch’s Dual Immersion Programming.
-Half of Monarch’s classes are Dual Immersion classrooms.
+All families with children starting at 15 months have a choice between Monarch’s English programming (taught entirely in English), or Monarch’s Dual Programming.
+Half of Monarch’s classes are Dual classrooms.
 After second grade, children must demonstrate Spanish language proficiency to enter the Dual program.

-Dual Immersion classrooms are structured so that approximately half the students are native Spanish speakers, and approximately half the students are native English Speakers.
+Dual Immersion begins in Children’s house classrooms and are structured so that approximately half the students are native Spanish speakers, and approximately half the students are native English Speakers.
 In this way, children serve as language models for one another.

 In Children’s House, 90% of the academic day is in Spanish, with teachers providing very limited instruction in English.
 In Kindergarten, the amount of English increases as children attend Specials in English and receive some very limited English instruction in literacy to help students see the similarities and differences in English and Spanish.